 Pick up the phone

-With the day-to-day of isolation, we can forget about the little things.
-We know that the simplest of kindness acts that can often have the biggest effect.
-If you are in the shielding group, or you are pushed for time, you can still offer some kindness out there.
-Whether that’s to friends and family by letting them know you’re thinking of them with a phone call.
+Sometimes, when we are overwhelmed with the day-to-day of isolation, we forget the simple things.
+Those kindness acts that can often have the biggest effect.
+If you are in the shielding group, or you are pushed for time, you can still offer some kindness to friends and family by letting them know you’re thinking of them with a phone call.
 This is particularly impactful if there’s a family member or friend who you don’t speak to often.
 A quick ‘virtual coffee’ and a chat is the easiest way to let someone know that you care.